ainize-team/TTI-Worker/README.md

 # TTI-Worker

-Serving Large Language Model Using FastAPI and Celery
+Serving Text To Image Model Using FastAPI and Celery

 ## For Developers